FIPS 140-2: Validation

 On a vendor's validation certificate, individual ratings are listed, as well as the overall rating.

 NIST maintains validation lists for all of its cryptographic standards testing programs (past and present).
 All of these lists are updated as new modules/implementations receive validation certificates from NIST and CSE.
 Items on the FIPS 140-1 and FIPS 140-2 validation list reference validated algorithm implementations that appear on the algorithm validation lists.

 Compliance

-In addition to using a validate cryptographic module, encryption solutions are required to use cipher suites with approved algorithms or security functions established by the FIPS 140-2 Annex A to be considered FIPS 140-2 compliant.
+In addition to using a valid cryptographic module, encryption solutions are required to use cipher suites with approved algorithms or security functions established by the FIPS 140-2 Annex A to be considered FIPS 140-2 compliant.